 Other information sources for valuing your property

-You can refer to the Register to check the price of properties that have been sold in your area in recent years.
-You should compare properties on the Register that are similar to your own property, for example, in type, approximate size and approximate age.
-You should not rely on one particular sale on the Register, for example, the most recent sale in your neighbourhood.
-You should consider a group of relevant sales over recent periods.
+When referring to the above sources, you should compare properties that are similar to your property.
+For example, you should compare similar properties in type, approximate size and age.
+You should not rely on one particular sale.
+Instead, you should consider a group of relevant sales over recent periods.